Pvanduyse/open5e/source/running-a-game/traps.rst

 might grasp and choke anyone who pushes through them.
 A net hidden among the trees might drop on travelers who pass underneath.
-In a fantasy game, unwary adventurers can fall to their deaths, be burned alive, or fall under a fusillade of :ref:`srd:poisoned` darts.
+In a fantasy game, unwary adventurers can fall to their deaths, be burned alive, or fall under a fusillade of poisoned darts.

 A trap can be either mechanical or magical in nature. **Mechanical traps** include pits, arrow traps, falling blocks, water-filled rooms,